Gabriel Hart

 Gabriel E. Hart (born February 14, 1978) is a motion picture, music video director and commercial director.

 Career

 After being denied entry into film school, he became a self-taught editor, screenwriter, producer and director.
 In 2006, he won an award for Best Music Video in the Urban Mediamakers Film Festival (UMFF) for Evander Holyfield's artist Cuttboy G Dinero's "Waiting For My Season" video.
-Fairly new to the entertainment industry, he has been featured in XXL Magazine and Ozone Magazine for his quick rise to the music video forefront for his creativity and strong use of narrative seen in his work.
-He has also directed music videos for Ice Cube, Rocko, Future, B.o.B, Mr. Bangladesh, Ne-Yo and Young Jeezy.
+He has directed music videos for Ice Cube, Rocko, Future, B.o.B, Mr. Bangladesh, Ne-Yo and Young Jeezy.
 In 2011, Gabriel Hart made The Hip Hop 100 - The One Hundred Most Influential People Hiphopblog.com Nominated 2011 BEFFTA Awards, "Atlanta’s household names such as Tyler Perry, Idris Elba, Dwight Eubanks and Gabriel Hart are all BEFFTA Nominees".
 In 2011 Gabriel Hart went on to receive the 2011 BEFFTA USA Awards, for Best Video Director.
 He received national press ABC NEWS for the"My President" video he directed for Young Jeezy ft.
 Nas.